viamrobotics/docs/docs/mobility/base-rc/_index.md

 {{% alert title="Tip" color="tip" %}}

 The following code examples assume that you have a robot configured with a [base](/components/base/) named `"my_base"`, [input controller](/components/input-controller/) named `"my_controller"`, and base remote control service named `"my_base_rc_service"`.
-Make sure to add the required code to connect to your robot and import any required packages at the top of your code file.
+Make sure to add the required code to connect to your machine and import any required packages at the top of your code file.
 Go to your machine's **Code sample** tab on the [Viam app](https://app.viam.com) for boilerplate code to connect to your machine.

 {{% /alert %}}